gadgetfather/markTen-Cash-register/README.md

 # markTen-Cash-register
-This is cash register made using VanillaJS. it will help you to get exact denomination.
+This is cash register made using VanillaJS.It will help you to get exact denomination.